Amanda Peet

 Amanda Peet (born January 11, 1972) is an American actress.
-She began her career with small parts on television, and made her feature film debut in Animal Room (1995).
-Her portrayal of Jill St. Claire in The Whole Nine Yards (2000) brought her wider recognition, and she has since appeared in a variety of films, such as Saving Silverman (2001), High Crimes; Changing Lanes; Igby Goes Down (all 2002), Something's Gotta Give (2003), Identity (2003), Melinda and Melinda (2004), A Lot Like Love (2005), Syriana (2005), Battle for Terra (2007), Martian Child (2008), The X-Files: I Want to Believe (2008), Please Give (2010), Gulliver's Travels (2010), The Way, Way Back (2013), Identity Thief (2013), and Trust Me (2013).
+She began her career with small parts on television before making her feature film debut in Animal Room (1995).
+Her portrayal of Jill St. Claire in The Whole Nine Yards (2000) brought her wider recognition.
+Since then, she has appeared in Saving Silverman (2001), High Crimes, Changing Lanes, Igby Goes Down (all 2002), Something's Gotta Give, Identity (both 2003), Melinda and Melinda (2004), A Lot like Love, Syriana (both 2005), The X-Files: I Want to Believe (2008), 2012 (2009), Gulliver's Travels (2010), Identity Thief, The Way, Way Back (both 2013), and other films.

-On television, Peet starred as Jacqueline Barrett on The WB's Jack & Jill (1999–2001), as Tina Morris on HBO's Togetherness (2015–2016), as Jules on IFC's Brockmire (2016–2020), and as Betty Broderick on the second season of Dirty John in 2020.
-She wrote and co-executive produced the Netflix series The Chair that was released in 2021.
+In addition to film, Peet played Jacqueline Barrett on The WB's Jack & Jill (1999–2001), Jordan McDeere on NBC's short-lived Aaron Sorkin series Studio 60 on the Sunset Strip (2006-2007), Tina Morris on HBO's Togetherness (2015–2016), Jules on IFC's Brockmire (2016–2020), Betty Broderick on the second season of Bravo's Dirty John (2020), Beth Gallagher in the Paramount+ adaptation of Fatal Attraction (2023), and Mel Cooper in the Apple TV+ series Your Friends & Neighbors.
+In 2021, she wrote and co-executive produced The Chair for Netflix.
+Peet is married to screenwriter David Benioff and they have three children.

 Early life

-Peet was born in New York City, the daughter of Penny (née Levy), a social worker, and Charles Peet Jr., a corporate lawyer, who later divorced.
-Her father is a Quaker and her mother is Jewish; both are also atheists.
-Peet's maternal great-grandfathers were Samuel Levy, a lawyer, businessman, and public official, who served as Manhattan Borough President; and Samuel Roxy Rothafel, a theatrical impresario and entrepreneur.
+Peet was born in New York City, the daughter of Penny (née Levy), a social worker, and Charles Peet Jr., a corporate lawyer.
+Penny and Charles Peet later divorced.
+Amanda Peet's father is a Quaker and her mother is Jewish; both are also atheists.
+Peet's maternal great-grandfathers were Samuel Levy, a lawyer, businessman, and public official who served as the president of Manhattan Borough; and Samuel "Roxy" Rothafel, a theatrical impresario and entrepreneur.

-At age seven, Peet relocated with her family to London, returning to New York four years later.
-Peet attended Friends Seminary, and graduated from Columbia University with a degree in American history.
+At seven, Peet moved with her family to London, returning to New York four years later.
+She enrolled in HB Studio's teen acting program when she was 13.
+Peet attended Friends Seminary in Manhattan and graduated from Columbia University with a degree in American history.
 In college, she auditioned for acting with teacher Uta Hagen and decided to become an actress after taking Hagen's class.
-During her four-year period of study with Hagen, Peet appeared in the off-Broadway revival of Clifford Odets's Awake and Sing! with Stephen Lang.
+During a four-year period of study with Hagen, Peet appeared in the off-Broadway revival of Clifford Odets's Awake and Sing! with Stephen Lang.